 1. Choose your VoIP service provider wisely

 This is the first step to establishing a secure VoIP connection.
 It is upto you to choose a service provider for your business and thus, you need to thoroughly research and study various providers before settling on one.
 In this case, it is not advised to go for the providers your friends or acquaintances may be using.
 This is because different service providers implement different security measures that are better suited for different industries and purposes.
-You need to find a VoIP service provider that matches your security requirements and fulfils the needs of your business.
+You need to find and ask relevant questions to VoIP service provider that matches your security requirements and fulfils the needs of your business.

 2. Implement end to end encryption